-Bishop assigns two priests with local ties
+Bishop assigns two priests with ties to St. John Valley

 PORTLAND, Maine — Bishop Robert P. Deeley recently announced the assignments of two priests with St. John Valley ties.

 Effective Aug.
 1, Monsignor Andrew Dubois, VG, has been appointed pastor of St. Paul the Apostle Parish (St. John Church, Bangor; St. Mary Church, Bangor; St. Joseph Church, Brewer; St. Teresa Church, Brewer; St. Matthew Church, Hampden; St. Gabriel Church, Winterport).